ThinkboxSoftware/Deadline/Examples/DeadlineCommand/HostMachineIPAddressOverride/README.md

 Windows) that would typically be run as part of the startup of the Host machine.
 These would be run *after* the VPN connection is established.

+**IMPORTANT**: These simple example scripts assume you have a tap adapter installed, or in the case of the Windows example, that you have correctly stated the service name.
+If not, then the wrong IP may be registered and remote commands will not work.
+As always, test first.
+You may wish to adapt the examples to your speicfic use case.

 As with all of our examples, we encourage corrections and suggestions for improvments.
 Feel free to issue a [pull request](https://help.github.com/articles/using-pull-requests/)!